-Previous vascular surgery, history of diabetes, smoking, CVA/TIA, previous imaging
+Previous vascular surgery, history of diabetes, smoking, CVA/TIA.

-Previous vascular surgery, history of diabetes, smoking, CVA/TIA
+Symptoms, previous vascular surgery, history of diabetes, smoking, CVA/TIA, previous imaging.

 Claudication, rest pain, ulceration, ischemic changes, evaluation of aneurysm or pseudoaneurysm, follow-up of surgical or interventional procedures.

-Ultrasound gel is applied to the skin on your legs and an ultrasound probe is moved over the skin surface.
+- Our skilled technicians apply ultrasound gel to the skin on your legs and move the ultrasound probe over your skin’s surface.

-During the DVT examination, the technologist may need to repeatedly press firmly on your skin, and squeeze your calf or foot.
-This is considered an urgent examination.
+- If you’re undergoing an urgent DVT examination, the technician may need to repeatedly press firmly on your skin and squeeze your calf or foot.

-The CVI study is undertaken in a similar manner to the DVT examination, however it generally takes a little longer to perform.
-This is not considered an urgent examination.
+- A non-urgent CVI study is similar to a DVT examination.
+However, it generally takes a little longer to perform.

 We’re delighted to provide updates on the latest medical imaging technology and answer your most frequently asked questions about our services.